perda.utils.gps_analysis#

 Generate a GPS trace on an interactive map background.

-Points outside the configured lat/lon bounds are filtered out.
-Uses CARTO Positron tiles by default (free, no API key required).
+filter_gps_cartesian().
+Uses CARTO Positron tiles by default (free, no API key required).- Parameters:

 lat_raw (DataInstance) – Raw latitude data instance, timestamp alignment base.